HUMAN Speakers is still building and shipping speakers

 It is a simple and elegant product featuring my hand made eight inch woofer and one inch concave dome tweeter.
 It achieves a level of musical realism seldom seen in this price range.

-In a home theater application, they make a great center and surround speaker when used with the HUMAN 81+ or HUMAN 88-41 as the front main speakers, or they can also be used in every position.
+In a home theater application, they work brilliantly in any, and even every, position.
 (The order form allows for you to buy, say, 2.5 pairs to accomodate this.)

 - Their high power handling provides excellent transient response.